 - 1. Explain the pathogenesis and pathophysiology of the subject conditions, with reference to the divergence from normal anatomy, histology and/or physiology. - 2.
-Generate reasonable differential diagnoses and evidence-based management plans. - 3.
+Generate reasonable differential diagnoses and evidence-based management plans, including pharmacologic, non-pharmacologic and multidisciplinary care measures. - 3.
 Select and interpret appropriate evidence-based investigations. - 4.
 Develop an evidence informed approach to health promotion, illness prevention and disease screening for healthy and at-risk populations.